 - The docker run command instructs the docker daemon to run a container from an image. - The -d option starts the container in detached mode (that is, in the background). - The --name option assigns a custom name for the container that you can use to reference the container within a Docker network.
 In this case: psmdb. - The --restart option defines the container's restart policy.
-Setting it to always ensures that the Docker daemon will start the container on startup and restart it if the container exits. - percona/percona-server-mongodb:4.4/percona/percona-server-mongodb:<TAG>-arm64 is the name and version tag of the image to derive the container from.
+Setting it to always ensures that the Docker daemon will start the container on startup and restart it if the container exits. - percona/percona-server-mongodb:5.0 is the name and version tag of the image to derive the container from.